I must have heard this often used consolation phrase a thousand times back then.

 The panic that you won’t be able to survive alone.

 It is the feeling of a small child finding themselves alone and abandoned in a big city.

 It’s an “emotional chain reaction” as I call it: it triggers the cycle of negative thoughts which leads to more suffering.

 If you are experienced in mind control and meditation, you can break this process right from the beginning.

 For now, just remember:

-In the beginning, it’s not love or missing the person – it’s not even real emotional pain – it’s only panic.
+In the beginning, it is not love or missing the person – it’s not even real emotional pain – it’s just panic.